sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 showing you how you could do it if you did not have access to any of the cool built-in ANOVA functions in jamovi.
-And I hope you will read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works, and then once you have grasped the concept never *ever* do it this way again.
+And I hope you will read it carefully, try to do it the long way once or twice to make sure you really understand how ANOVA works.

 The experimental design that I described in the previous section strongly suggests that we are interested in comparing the average mood change for the